hero media

 Don’t miss the world’s most iconic meteor shower this week

-Earth is passing through the path of Halley’s comet once again.
+Earth is passing through the path of Halley’s Comet once again.
 Get ready for an epic meteor shower this week.

 Halley’s Comet has captivated humans for millennia, earning icon status as one of the most spectacular celestial events in our skies.
-While it won’t return for another 36 years, debris left in its wake creates an annual meteor shower that lights up the sky with streaks of light.
+While it won’t return for another 35 years, debris left in its wake creates an annual meteor shower that brightens the sky with streaks of light.
 This year, mark your calendars for 6-7 May, when peak meteor activity from the Eta Aquariids Shower is expected.
 Best of all?
 It’s most visible in the southern hemisphere, and Australians are positioned for the best seats in the house to catch a glimpse of this spectacular display.
 Here’s how to make sure you don’t miss this dazzling meteor shower.

 What is the Eta Aquariids Shower?